bc-anaisabel/juniperus_paper/bin/Convert_txt_to_biom.md

-# Converting .txt files back to .biom format for phyloseq tables
+# Converting .txt files to .biom format in order to use them in R with *phyloseq* tables

+In case you need to edit your metadata after AMPtk pipeline you will want to go from .txt to .biom so they work with the *phyloseq* package in R. The instructions to do this are here.

+## Steps

+### Prerequisites

-The stable version of biom format requires Python 3:
+Install Python 3 if you have other version.
+The stable version of .biom format requires Python 3:

-## 1. Install Python 3 on MacOS:
+On macOS

-Install Homebrew:
+1. Install Homebrew:

 > ``ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)``

-Check Homebrew installed correctly using:
+2. Check Homebrew installed correctly using:

 `brew doctor`

-Now install latest version of Python 3:
+3. Now install latest version of Python 3:

 `brew install python 3`

-Since Python 2.7 is already installed when using **pip** refer to **pip3** instead so it can call the command for Python 3.7 and not the older version
+In my case since Python 2.7 is already installed when using **pip** refer to **pip3** instead so it can call the command for Python 3.7 and not the older version

-## 2. Install biom-format package
+### Install biom-format package

+1. You need numpy in order to install biom, so run:

 `pip install numpy`